top of page

-I have been experimenting with Filipino food, it is a cuisine that I love but find it hard to cook because of the long list of hard-to-find ingredients.
-However, I look for substitutions or keep looking for the speciality ingredients when I can.
-There is almost no Filipino food in India so it is a challenge.
+I have been experimenting with Filipino food.
+I love this cuisine but find it hard to cook because of the long list of hard-to-find ingredients.
+However, I look for substitutions or keep looking for speciality ingredients when I can.
+There is almost no Filipino food in India, so it is a challenge.

 There are a class of dishes called escabeches.
-These are foods, usually meats that are cooked in a sauce with vinegar, or other sour agents that pickle the foods as they cook and are flavoured lightly with traditional spices.
-The word is derived from the Arabic word al-skepaj, and the cooking technique originated in the Persian world.
-It spread to Portugal and Spain with the Moors and then was carried to all the countries that the Spanish conquered including the Philippines, Latin America and Argentina where dishes took on local spices and ingredients.
+These foods, usually meats, are cooked in a sauce with vinegar or other sour agents that pickle the foods as they cook and are flavoured lightly with traditional spices.
+The word is derived from the Arabic word al-skepaj, and the cooking technique originated in Persian.
+It spread to Portugal and Spain with the Moors.
+Then, it was carried to all the Spanish conquered countries, including the Philippines, Latin America, and Argentina, where dishes were made with local spices and ingredients.
 They also brought this technique to India as the famous vindaloo curry.

 This is a very delicate escabeche with subtle but bright flavours.
-Turmeric is the main taste profile, so it is important to use fresh turmeric rather than powder.
-The mushrooms add an earthy flavour to the dish enriching it and adding lovely nuances.
-The chicken is soft and fall-off-the-bone-tender and has absorbed the flavours of the stew.
-This is a dish subtle and lovely and should be accompanied by some sautèed greens and/or roasted vegetables.
+Turmeric is the main taste profile, so using fresh turmeric rather than powder is essential.
+The mushrooms add an earthy flavour to the dish, enriching it and adding lovely nuances.
+The chicken is soft and fall-off-the-bone tender and has absorbed the flavours of the stew.
+This is a dish that is subtle and lovely and should be accompanied by some sautèed greens and/or roasted vegetables.

-This cookbook has been one that has been hiding on my shelf and I am glad I finally took it out and made something from it.
-It is a wonderful cookbook on authentic Filipino cuisine, full of recipes and wonderful photographs.
+This cookbook has been hiding on my shelf, and I am glad I finally took it out and made something from it.
+It is a wonderful cookbook on authentic Filipino cuisine, full of recipes and photographs.
 These islands have a very unique cuisine, one that I have had at restaurants and friends' houses.
 Here is a start to my delving deeper into this cuisine.
-The chefs, Kim and Miguel have 2 New York restaurants (Maharlika and Jeepney) and are both very actively involved in promoting Filipino food in the US.
+The chefs Kim and Miguel have 2 New York restaurants (Maharlika and Jeepney) and are both very actively involved in promoting Filipino food in the US.
 The Bay Area where I used to live had a vivid Filipino restaurant scene with amazing food.

 For more recipes from this cookbook, click here.